pbeshai/beshai-web-quickstart-basic/README.md

 # beshai-web-quickstart-basic

 This repo provides a starting point for spinning up quick web-based prototypes using modern javascript and webpack.
+See [beshai-web-quickstart-full](https://github.com/pbeshai/beshai-web-quickstart-full) for a more feature rich version.

 ## Features